Conference 2015. Theorizing Myth, Trauma and Memory in Central and East European Cultural Spaces, Lovran, Croatia

 Theorizing Myth, Trauma and Memory in Central and East European Cultural Spaces

-The purpose of this three-day meeting is to provide a platform for showcasing current research among scholars whose academic work is involved with the correlations between (post)memory, myth and trauma in literature, art, and popular culture in the countries of former Soviet Union, Eastern Bloc and Yugoslavia Love and bless me for download.
+The purpose of this three-day meeting is to provide a platform for showcasing current research among scholars whose academic work is involved with the correlations between (post)memory, myth and trauma in literature, art, and popular culture in the countries of former Soviet Union, Eastern Bloc and Yugoslavia.
 Special attention will be given to the comparative analysis of Central- and East-European contexts.

-In the last two decades memory and trauma studies have become a vibrant field of analysis in literary, cultural and media studies, ethnology, anthropology, history, and sociology ninjago videos.
-The aim of this meeting is to give closer attention to the cultural and geographical specifities in the abovementioned European regions in regards to the fact that collective catastrophes were followed by repeated shifts in public memories of the past that were used to secure public articulation of the past mfc http files.
+In the last two decades memory and trauma studies have become a vibrant field of analysis in literary, cultural and media studies, ethnology, anthropology, history, and sociology.
+The aim of this meeting is to give closer attention to the cultural and geographical specifities in the abovementioned European regions in regards to the fact that collective catastrophes were followed by repeated shifts in public memories of the past that were used to secure public articulation of the past.
 Debates about the „state-sponsored“ memory often confronted the traumatic aspects of that past.
-This conference seeks to illuminate various aspects of the role of memory – political, cultural, historical, and sociological – in Central and East European geographies in 20th and 21st centuries movie.
+This conference seeks to illuminate various aspects of the role of memory – political, cultural, historical, and sociological – in Central and East European geographies in 20th and 21st centuries.

 Possible paper topics include: